 Our values at Mokaflor

-One thing we have understood in 70 years of tradition is that at the end of the day what matters in coffee and what really makes a difference when it comes to quality is: the raw material.
-We can have the best roasting methods, the best marketing and the best sales channels, but if the product we sell does not have a high quality to start with, all of the above strategies will not lead to a satisfaction of the end customer.
+In over 70 years of company tradition, we have understood that at the end of the day what really matters and what really makes a difference when it comes to quality is: the raw material.
+We can have the best roasting methods, the best marketing and the best sales channels, but if the product we sell does not have a high quality to start with, all of the above will not lead to a satisfaction of the end customer.